nezaj/web-bitelog/src/data/notes.md

+### 5/10/2021

+This week averaged 150.3lb weight, ~2555cals/day, lifted 2x, BJJ 3x, ran 1x, did a Muay Thai class, and no Judo.
+My average weight increased this week over last and my calories were way above target mostly due to eating out with friends.
+This happened towards the end of the week, for the most of the week I ate pretty clean and consistently which led me to having a great mood.
+I certainly should have reigned it in when eating out, but I definitely let myself go a bit this week.
+Maybe I needed it, it's been six week since I started and was potentially feeling some diet stress.

+Exercise-wise pretty happy with last week.
+No Judo was a shame but couldn't fit it in due to social gatherings and wanting to do more BJJ.
+I will be starting a new schedule this week where I'll be waking up early during the work week.
+This is to enable a schedule of BJJ 5x a week + Judo 3x a week.
+Furthermore will still aim for lifting 3x a week (2x a week is guarenteed thanks to training with Trevor, so just need to do one on my own) and reduce running down to 1x.

+Coming into this new week I'm feeling strong and energized for workouts.
+I want this week to be consistent like the beginning of last week, and just more strict about eating out.

 ### 5/3/2021

 Last week was tougher than I thought.
 I had three red days, three blue days, and one green -- lots of caloric variance.
 I averaged ~2100/cal per day vs my goal of 1950.
 This was slightly better than last week.
 Similarly weight-wise moved down slightly, back to sub 150 terrority, averaging 149.7lb.